fredcheng02/fredcheng02.github.io/index.md

 ---
 layout: homepage
 ---
+## Graduate Education
+Ph.D. in Mathematics at the University of Washington *(September 2024 – present)*

 ## Undergraduate Education
-Mathematics and Statistics at UC Berkeley (August 2022 – May 2024)
+B.A.
+(Distinction) in Mathematics (with High Honors) and Statistics at the University of California, Berkeley *(August 2022 – May 2024)*

-Mathematics at UC Davis (September 2020 – June 2022)
+Mathematics at the University of California, Davis *(September 2020 – June 2022)*

 ## Awards & Scholarships
 2022 Robert Lewis Wasser Memorial Scholarship